michsu0927/sitemap_web_analysis/README.md

 task_index.json is auto-updated for each new task

 UUIDs are 8-char lowercase (uuid4().hex[:8])
+Limit Azure OpenAI usage with a max_tokens setting

 ✅ TODO / Future Features
  Sitemap index parsing